 Whilst omega 3s’ effect on cardiovascular function has mainly been debunked, the jury is still out on its effect on brain function.
 We understand that it is the chemical DHA which is found in oily fishes containing omega 3s which is so important to our memory and sensory health.

 Whilst all of these foods have great health benefits, it’s important to fuel your body like a machine when you’re studying.
 Eat well, eat often and eat a balanced diet.
 If you fancy some chocolate, don’t restrict yourself; you might just find that it’s the only thing that will get you through your cramming session.
+However, during those intense study marathons, remember that maintaining proper hydration is equally crucial.
+Consider even exploring options like mobile IV therapy Fort Worth services to ensure your body receives the essential nutrients and hydration it needs for optimal cognitive function.

 For more articles, visit OD Blog.